mburumaxwell/fufarm_arduino_sensors/README.md

    ln -s ~/.platformio/penv/bin/piodebuggdb ~/.local/bin/piodebuggdb
    ```

-3. Build and upload the code to the arduino with: `./upload.sh leonardo`
+3. Build and upload the code to the arduino with: `./upload.sh esp32e_firebeetle2`
 4. Create a python virtual environment to host mqtt-io:

    ```bash